 Bebe’s ignorance of the paranormal creates the reason for using back-story here.
 She needs things explained to her because she just doesn’t get it about Chione’s Sixth Sense.
 However, Bebe is amenable and willing to learn because she is in the midst of experiencing proof of Chione’s abilities.

 Bebe having to learn means the reader will also get to understand a complicated concept.
+That is plot development that totally involves the reader.

 All of these incidences are what create the story that keeps building.
 That's plot development!